microsoft/MTC_IL_WORKSHOP_Big_data_analytics_and_visualization/DATA_ENG_IN_AZURE/Hands-on lab/Before the HOL - Big data analytics and visualization.md

 ### Task 3: Configure Databricks Access To Azure Data Lake Storage

 1. [In Azure Active Directory create Service principal with a secret in Azure Key Vault](https://learn.microsoft.com/en-us/azure/purview/create-service-principal-azure)
-   Put down the Azure Active directory *Tenant ID*, *Application ID*, *Secret ID* we will need it later.
+   Put down the Azure Active directory *Tenant ID*, *Application ID*, *Secret Desciption* in Key Vault, we will need it later.

 2. [Define Databricks secrets scope pointing to the previsously created secret in Azure Key Vault](https://learn.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes#create-an-azure-key-vault-backed-secret-scope-using-the-ui).
 Put down the secret scope name we'll need it later.
+The *DNS Name* and *Resource ID" take from Key Vault's *Properties* in Azure Portal.

 3. Find the name of your storage account and put it down.

+4. Add permissions for Service Principal, you just created, to access the data files in Azure Data Lake Storage.
+This is done via ACLs (Access Control Lsists).
+To view / manage ACLs, you right click on the container / folder / file in Azure Storage explorer, and then use the “Manage Access” menu.
+Once you are in Manage Access dialog, click on *+ Add Principal*, search for your Service Principal name select it, add the reaquired permissions: Read, Write and Execute.
+Save.
+Currently for existing files / folders, you have to grant desired permissions explicitly.
+Another very important point is that the Service Principal must also have been granted Read and Execute at the root (the container level), as well as any intermediate folder(s).

-4. In the *Setup* notebook in the first cell change the values in < > brackets.
+5. In the *Setup* notebook in the first cell change the values in < > brackets.

 ### Task 4: Download and install Power BI Desktop